ntop/ntopng/doc/src/basic_concepts/timeseries.rst

 .. note::

-  Network Matrix is not avaailble in the community edition.
+  Network Matrix is not available in the community edition.

   ntopng can store timeseries for communicatins across local networks, called Network Matrix.